ArobertsStratoIT/wsbticker/README.md

 4. Run the exe.
 Maybe make a shortcut if you want.

 ## Roadmap
 - Nothing ahead as I've basically exhausted my coding ability.
-Maybe linux support?